cmagness/spectrAOD/README.md

 Installation
 ------------

-This package is registered on PyPI and available via `pip`.
-We also offer instructions on how to install from cloning the repository for the latest version, between published releases.
+This package is registered on PyPI and available via `pip`. `pip` installations will provide the latest version released to PyPI, and is sufficient for installing the package.
+However, in case you would like the latest version, between published releases, we also offer instructions on how to install by cloning the repository.
 You will need a working, and preferably current version of Anaconda.

 ##### Make a new environment
 ```
 conda create --name <environment_name> python=3.5 <other packages>
 ```
+`<other packages>` simply denotes any other packages you may wish to install in this environment, such as `stsci` or `notebook`.
+All required packages for `spectrAOD` will be installed as a dependency automatically.

 Activate the new environment with:
 ```
 conda activate <environment_name>
 ```
 We recommend a short and simple name for the environment such as `spectraod`.

-##### Install with `pip`
+##### Install with `pip` (Latest published release, recommended)

 From the command line, in your new environment:
 ```